21 days/ 20 nights

 After lunch, you’ll have an excursion to the Chemal area, where you'll visit the picturesque Island of Patmos and walk by the mountain trail along the Katun river.
-Then we'll drive you to the place called Chech-Kysh, where you will be able to see the prehistoric petroglyphs (cave paintings) and visit the viewpoint of the Katun river valley.
+Then we'll drive you to the place called Chech-Kysh, where you will be able to see the prehistoric petroglyphs (cave paintings) and visit the viewpoint over the Katun river valley.

 Day 9.
 Chemal - Inegen

 Today you'll get to know the Chuyskiy Trakt, or Chuya Highway.
 The Chuya Highway is one of the most scenic roads in the world.
 The landmarks along the way are breathtaking.
 And over the next three days, you'll get to see it in all its glory.
 We will drive almost to the Mongolian border (from low mountains to glacier covered mountains).